CyberZHG/github-action-python-test/README.md

 ## Usage

-Run lint with default setting:
+Dependencies in `requirements.txt` will be installed.
+Run test with default setting:

 ```
 workflow "Python Test" {